 - 1. Retrospective analysis of 744 cases in Thailand showed that important factor in reducing the risk of disease's severity such as the use of high flow oxygenation, endotracheal intubation, adding in ICU or death is the treatment with favipiravir within 4 days of symptom onset.
 Moreover, studies showed favipiravir helps reduce the viral load, therefore the medicine should be prescribed before the symptom get worse and considered in patient with severe symptom especially patient with underlying condition the medicine should be prescribe as soon as possible. - Exercise-induced hypoxemia conduct by having the patient do he air cycling (in supine position and cycling like riding the bicycle) for 3 minutes or walking at bedside for > 3 minutes then measure SpO2 before and after the activity. if SpO2 drops ≥3% interpreting as positive test. - 3.
 Using Favipiravir in pregnant women may cause teratogenic effect.
 Therefore, if the patient is in the reproductive age, pregnancy test should be done before prescribing the medicine.
-Consider prescribing antiviral medicine with the same indication as other patients, Remdesivir only benefit in patient with pneumonia that requiring oxygen therapy following additional consideration: - Pregnant women with mild symptom and without pneumonia provide symptomatic treatment - Pregnant women with pneumonia, the use of Remdesivir may be considered because there is a data on the safety of using Remdesivir in pregnancy and no teratogenic effect - Pregnant women from second to third trimester if physician determines that the benefit of Favipiravir is greater than risk may consider Favipiravir in non-severe case with decisions make in conjunction with patient and relatives.
-Consider prescribing Remdesivir if having pneumonia. - There are only 2-5% of vertical transmission and majority of fetus do not have sever symptom and infected pregnant woman tend to have severe symptom therefore treatment is focus to the mother. - 4.
+Consider prescribing antiviral medicine with the same indication as other patients, Remdesivir only benefit in patient with pneumonia that requiring oxygen therapy following additional consideration: - Pregnant women from first trimester with mild symptom and without pneumonia provide symptomatic treatment - Pregnant women from first trimester with pneumonia, the use of Remdesivir may be considered because there is a data on the safety of using Remdesivir in pregnancy and no teratogenic effect - Pregnant women from second to third trimester if physician determines that the benefit of Favipiravir is greater than risk may consider Favipiravir with decisions make in conjunction with patient and relatives - There are only 2-5% of vertical transmission and majority of fetus do not have sever symptom and infected pregnant woman tend to have sever symptom therefore treatment is focus to the mother. - 4.
 The WHO studies found that Remdesivir does not reduce mortality and does not recommend using Remdesivir beyond the studies.
 But study in the US study pointed out that this drug may be benefit therefore have recommended the use as mentioned above

-Remdesivir may be considered in the following condition - Hospitalized severe pneumonia case within 48 hours that on NFNC, NIV FiO2 at least 0.6 to maintain oxygen level at 94% or requiring ventilator - Pregnancy with pneumonia - Oral administration of drugs is prohibited or if there are drug absorption issues
+Remdesivir may be considered in the following condition

+- First trimester of pregnancy with pneumonia - Oral administration of drugs is prohibited or if there are drug absorption issues